 Even from the back, this monitor looks incredible and if you take a lot of pride in your competitive gaming setup, then having something like this on your desk takes things to the next level.

 But what about performance?
-Well, 240hz, 1ms response time, 1080p and a 25 inch IPS display make this a real contender when it comes to competitive gaming.
+Well, 240hz, 1ms response time, 1080p and a 25 inch IPS display make this a real contender when it comes to competitive gaming, and it's also a key part of Nickmercs' setup, which we think is pretty cool.

 BenQ is simply one of the most accessible brands for quality gaming monitors around and thanks to monitors like the BenQ Zowie XL2411K, a huge audience of gamers can get into the action without breaking the bank.